ChemeketaCS/csweb/content/courses/CS260_202020/week05.md

     weight: 50
 ---

-## Due this week

-{{% alert warning %}}

-* Assignment 2.
-Submit the writeup and push your code to github.
-* LinkedList Iterator CPPLab
-* Queues CPPLab
-* Midterm

-{{% /alert %}}

 ## Learning objectives

 * Solve problems using a stack
 * Implement an efficient stack or queue with a linked list or array
 * Implement a heap using an array
 * Reason about the efficiency of algorithms involving a heap

-## Assignment 3

-After completing Monday's material, are ready to do parts 1 and 2 of the assignment.
-Part 3 you are already set to go on.
-Parts 4 and 5 depend on the logic you will implement in the Heaps CPPLab later in the week

 ## Day 1